orb-community/orb-helm/KIND.md

 make kind-create-all
 ```

-Access the **Orb UI** by accessing: https://kubernetes.docker.internal/
+Access the **Orb UI** by accessing: https://kubernetes.docker.internal/.
+The admin user is created with the following credentials: `admin@kind.com / pass123456`

 If you want to delete the cluster run: